 Before choosing which teas to drink while you are pregnant, always consult your midwife or doctor first about the kind of tea that can be beneficial for your condition.

 Doing your research on the different effects of herbs will also help you in deciding which herbal tea is good for you and your soon-to-be-born baby.

-Buying commercial herbal pregnancy tea is also a better bet in making sure that the tea you drink is safe.
+Buying commercial herbal pregnancy tea is also a better bet for making sure that the tea you drink is safe.
 Their ingredients have gone through testing, and the type and ratio of herbs are just right.

 Non-commercial herbal teas which are usually self-made aren’t bad; you just need to be sure that the herbs in them are not excessive and that they aren’t full of caffeine.

 If you are breastfeeding your baby, then just be aware that breastfeeding teas are completely different and not to be consumed during your pregnancy.

 Remember (and it can’t be stressed enough) to always speak with your doctor or midwife first about teas and pregnancy to determine which is the best tea for you.
 It’s all about YOUR pregnancy and YOUR health and safety!